roelfie/visual-studio-code/README.md

 - `⌃-\``: Open terminal
 - `⌘-k`: clear terminal

-You can select part of a bash script in an editor, you can choose `` in the command palette
+You can select part of a bash script in an editor, you can choose `Run Selected Text In Active Terminal` in the command palette

 ## Preferences
 - `⌘-,`: preferences